Support for "Virtual Fonts"

 Moving such memory-consuming constant data objects from processor ROM memory to an external storage device, such as a serial EEPROM, a serial flash device, or a disk type device, can give a huge reduction in processor ROM memory consumption.

 The RAMTEX Virtual Font features, facilitates and automates this design solution.
+Supported by all GUI display driver packages.

 Virtual memory storage handling:

-The number of fonts, icons and pictures that can be handled is only limited by the byte size of each external memory device and the number of external memory devices used for Virtual Font storage
+The number of fonts, icons and pictures that can be handled is only limited by the byte size of each external memory device and the number of external memory devices used for Virtual Font storage.

 Integrated virtual font locating and look-up handling